wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 3.5.3 (January 13, 2014) =
+The fixes in this update were submitted by [Dylan Bartlett](http://www.dylanbarlett.com).
+Thanks, Dylan!

+* Check for 'page' request var instead of suppressing error when not set.
+* Add filters & actions to `gf_edit_forms` only when editing a specific form
+* Fixed: Use correct path to enqueue Colorbox JS
+* Fixed: JS syntax in Search function

 = 3.5.2 (December 30, 2013) =
 * Fixed: Fatal error for users using < Gravity Forms 1.8